 Operating Cost

 We evaluated the day-to-day costs of ink and toner associated with owning a printer and estimated how much one would spend overall throughout each printer's lifetime.
 Our ink and toner cost figures were based on the market price of replacement cartridges and the yield in pages expected from each one of those cartridges.
-When estimating lifetime costs, we made a few assumptions based on our research of average printer usage and the normal usage of everyone in the office.
+When estimating lifetime costs, we made a few assumptions based on average printer usage and the normal usage of everyone in the office.
 This left us with the parameters of a typical operational life of three years for each printer, a printing load of 2500 pages a year, and, for the models that could print in color, a split of 80/20 between monochrome and color sheets.
 So, this gave us 7500 sheets printed over each printer's lifetime.
 We used our ink and toner cost figures to calculate how much printing 7500 pages on each model would cost and then added that figure to each printer's retail price to get its lifetime cost of ownership.
 This calculation did not consider the cost of paper as it can vary depending on what type of paper you use and would be the same across all the printers.
 We then assigned relative cost scores based on these calculations.

 Ease of Use